RHSeeger/lishp/README.md

     The [RESULT="${RESULT}"], while effectively a noop, is used to signal to the code reader that we are returning a value, it's just the save value returned by the last thing we call.

+    This is an implementation of a Lisp-1, meaning that functions and variables share the same namespace (like Scheme)